engin100/950/labs/lab-2.md

 In addition to the pdf you will create as detailed in the submission below, you will also be writing a memo for this lab.

-For details about the memo, [see the Canvas assignment](https://umich.instructure.com/courses/658397/assignments/2251439).
+For details about the memo see Canvas.

 ## Submission